-There are three very unique and interesting ingredients for miso soup I would really like you to try while you are in Japan because they are not available to purchase outside Japan.
-If you like miso soup, you really must try them otherwise you would completely lose the chance to eat them outside of Japan.
+There are three very unique and interesting ingredients for miso soup I would really like you to try while you are in Japan because they are not easily available to purchase outside Japan.
+If you like miso soup, make sure you give them a try for a beautifully authentic taste!

 The second one I would like to introduce is a type of mushroom called ‘Nameko’.
 Nameko is very unique mushrooms for its texture.
 Its surface is very sticky like natto (fermented soybeans) and okura (green vegetable also eaten widely in Asia).
 Nameko is a small round head shaped yellowish-brown mushroom.
 You can buy prewashed and ready to cook vacuum packed ones in any supermarket so you just put them in boiling water with other soup ingredients.

 The last one I would really like to introduce you to is a dried gluten free bread called ‘Fu’ or ‘Ofu’.
 The uniqueness of this food is the method by which it is made.
 The flour dough is kneaded in a cold water to get rid of the gluten contained in the flour.

 Each fu is about the size of a 500yen coin.
 The taste is quite bland and it is dry so it will soak up the miso soup.
 It also becomes spongey and soft and it floats on the surface of miso soup so it looks pretty too.
 You can purchase this product in any supermarket.